-Confidentiality will be maintained at all times in relation to staff members employed by LPW who is known to have any infectious disease.
+Confidentiality will be maintained at all times in relation to an employee who is known to have any infectious disease.

-No health information will be disclosed without the written consent of the staff concerned and any breach of such confidentiality, either inside or outside the company, will be regarded as a disciplinary offence and may result in disciplinary action.
+No health information will be disclosed without the written consent of the employee concerned and any breach of such confidentiality, either inside or outside the Organisation, will be regarded as a disciplinary offence and may result in disciplinary action.